 - Ask “What would you like the data to tell you”

-- Understand and value that team members have a different perspective
+- Understand and value that team members have different perspectives

-We could have avoided many late meetings and many lost hours, trying to make the data fit our problem, while what we should have done is asking the right question at the right time and trying to understand the situation better.
+We could have avoided many late meetings and many lost hours, trying to make the data fit our problem, while what we should have done is asked the right question at the right time and try to understand the situation better.